PurpleHurt/MyHangrybackend/README.md

 - Serving Conversion (MyCookbook.io)
 - Add Difficulty Rating
 - inventory of ingredients in pantry
-- link to grocery store shopping cart for themissing ingredients
+- link to grocery store shopping cart for the missing ingredients